becauseofAI/caffe-plus-plus/README.md

 # Caffe++☕️
-Assemble new layers to enhance Caffe.
+Assemble new features to enhance Caffe.

 The Caffe revision: ```99bd99795dcdf0b1d3086a8d67ab1782a8a08383```(commit [SHA](https://github.com/BVLC/caffe/tree/99bd99795dcdf0b1d3086a8d67ab1782a8a08383))

 # New Layers
+> common: you can use directly
+> special: need special net structure
+> experienced: need to adjust parameters or try some times
+### common
 - [CenterLoss](https://github.com/ydwen/caffe-face)
 ```prototxt
 layer {